Saudi foreign minister to arrive in Islamabad on Tuesday - Pakistan Today

-ISLAMABAD: Saudi Arabia Foreign Minister Faisal bin Farhan Al-Saud is expected to arrive in Islamabad on Tuesday (July 27), an official said.
+ISLAMABAD: Saudi Arabia Foreign Minister Faisal bin Farhan Al-Saud will arrive in Islamabad on Tuesday (tomorrow), the Foreign Office confirmed on Monday.

+Al-Saud, who is visiting on the invitation of Foreign Minister Shah Mahmood Qureshi and “will exchange views on the entire gamut of Pak-Saudi ties, and regional and international issues,” the Foreign Office tweeted.

+On the invitation of FM @SMQureshiPTI, FM of KSA, H.H. @FaisalbinFarhan will visit Pakistan on 27 July.
+The two FMs will exchange views on the entire gamut of 🇵🇰-🇸🇦 ties, and regional and int’l issues.
+Saudi FM will also call on other dignitaries.@KSAmofaEN@PakinSaudiArab

+“The relationship is marked by close cooperation in all fields and mutual collaboration on regional and international issues,” he said.

+Saudi Arabia, as a member of the Organisation of Islamic Cooperation’s Contact Group on Kashmir, had “steadfastly supported the Kashmir cause”, Chaudhri said.

-Al-Saud is “expected to arrive on a day-long visit during the next week, during which bilateral relations and cooperation in various fields would be reviewed,” Tahir Ashrafi, adviser to the prime minister on the Middle East, was quoted by Arab News as saying.
+Al-Saud is “expected to arrive on a day-long visit during the next week, during which bilateral relations and cooperation in various fields would be reviewed,” Tahir Ashrafi, adviser to the prime minister on the Middle East, told Arab News last week.

-An official of the Saudi embassy in Islamabad said the diplomat is scheduled to arrive on Tuesday.

 During his trip, Prince bin Salman oversaw the signing of unprecedented investment deals worth $20 billion and ordered the release of more than 2,000 Pakistan-national workers from Saudi prisons.